West Point Cadet Dies In Drowning Accident

-Havin Morris, age 21, of Pleasanton, California, a student at West Point in Orange County in the town of Highlands, died on Monday, March 25, while on leave in Fort Lauderdale, Florida.
+Havin Morris, age 21, of Pleasanton, California, a student at West Point in Orange County in the town of Highlands, drowned on Monday, March 25, while on leave in Fort Lauderdale, Florida.

 Morris’ tactical officer, Maj.
-Rebecca A. Gogue described him "as a bright, resilient young man with a determination to succeed in all he did."
+Rebecca A. Gogue described him "as a bright, resilient young man determined to succeed in all he did."

 "The entire West Point community will continue to support Havin’s family, friends, and teammates," academy officials added.